IQSS/askdataverse/askdata/README.md

 * install [`rsconnect`](https://pypi.org/project/rsconnect-python/)
 * install the ShinyApps.io [application token](https://docs.posit.co/shinyapps.io/getting-started.html)
 * run the ["install certificates.command"](https://www.geeksforgeeks.org/how-to-install-and-use-ssl-certificate-in-python/) for your python version
-* in your shell, type: `pip install -r requirements.txt`
+* in your shell type: `pip install -r requirements.txt`
 * in your shell type: `export CONNECT_REQUEST_TIMEOUT=36000`.
 You can use a larger number if `rsconnect` fails due to a timeout error.
 This is a `shinyapps.io` issue
 * deploy with: `rsconnect deploy shiny ./ --name askdataverse --title askdata --exclude *.db`